Édouard Balladur: 1995 presidential election

-When he became Prime Minister, Balladur had promised Chirac that he would not enter the 1995 presidential election, and that he would support Chirac's candidacy.
+When he became prime minister, Balladur had promised Chirac that he would not enter the 1995 presidential election, and that he would support Chirac's candidacy.
 However, a number of right-wing politicians advised Balladur to run for the presidency in 1995.
 He went back on his promise to Chirac and entered the campaign.
 When he announced his candidacy, four months before the election, he was considered the favourite.
 In the polls, he led Chirac by almost 20 points.
-However, from the position of an outsider, Chirac criticized Balladur as representing "dominant ideas", and the difference between the two decreased quickly.
+However, from the position of an outsider, Chirac criticized Balladur as representing "dominant ideas", and the gap in the polls decreased quickly.
 The revelation of a bugging scandal which implicated Balladur also contributed to a drop in his popularity among voters.

 In the first round of the election, Balladur finished in third place with 18.6% of the vote behind the Socialist candidate Lionel Jospin and Chirac.
 He was thus eliminated from the final run-off election between the top two candidates, which Chirac won.

-Chirac immediately appointed Alain Juppé to replace Balladur as Prime Minister.
+Chirac immediately appointed Alain Juppé to replace Balladur as prime minister.
 Despite Chirac declaring that he and Balladur had been "friends for 30 years", Balladur's decision to stand against him greatly strained their relationship.
 As a result, the "Balladuriens" who had supported him in the presidential election, such as Nicolas Sarkozy, were ostracized from the new Chirac administration.